-Unit-linked Best Estimate Liabilities (BEL)
+Unit-linked Best Estimate Liabilities ("BEL")

-For the unit-linked liabilities, the BEL (and the reinsurance recoverable asset) is the funds under management, stated at the value of number of units allocated to each policyholder times the quoted price (the market price).
+For the unit-linked liabilities, the BEL (and the reinsurance recoverable asset) is the Assets under Administration, stated at the value of number of units allocated to each policyholder times the quoted price (the market price).
+Allowance is made for the expected value of future profits (the VIF) on contracts up to the point at which FIL Life can terminate the business, see unit-linked liabilities: background for further information.